Rwanda · Close Protection & Executive Security

 Lower-Risk Areas

-- Kimihurura: Primary diplomatic and business district, high security presence, embassy residences
+- Kimihurura: Primary diplomatic and business district with high security presence and embassy residences.

-- Nyarutarama: Established expatriate residential area, good infrastructure, lower crime rates
+- Nyarutarama: Established expatriate residential area with good infrastructure and lower crime rates.

-- Kacyiru: Government ministry area, high security concentration
+- Kacyiru: Government ministry area with high security concentration.
+Location of the Kigali Convention Centre.

 Elevated-Risk Areas

-- Nyabugogo bus park and surrounding areas: Higher crime rates relative to central Kigali
+- Nyabugogo bus park and surrounding areas: Higher crime rates relative to central Kigali.
+Avoid after dark.

-- Areas near the DRC border: Different security environment, not appropriate without specific security assessment
+- Areas near the DRC border: A fundamentally different security environment requiring specific assessment for any operational purpose.

 Police